 In 2018 2,416 of the 2,532 slips for rent in LaSalle Park Marina's seasonal market area were occupied for an overall market occupancy of 90.4 percent.
 The number of slips in the market place will be reduced after 2022 when the City of Mississauga takes over operation of Port Credit Harbour Marina from the Canada Lands Corporation the current property owner, thus putting greater pressure on LaSalle Park Marina and the other area marinas to meet the increased demand.
-The population of the seasonal market area is projected to increase by 25.9 percent between 2018 and 2033.
+The population of the seasonal market area is projected to increase by 25.9 percent between 2018 and 20331.
 Figure 2 following indicates the residency for members of LPMA.
-In addition as shown in EXHIBIT 5, the number of power and sail boats typically using a slip at a marina (i.e. 26 feet or more in length) is projected to increase by 12 percent during the same time period.
+In addition as shown in EXHIBIT 5, the number of power and sail boats typically using a slip at a marina (i.e. 26 feet or more in length) is projected to grow by 46.5 percent between 2018 and 2033.
+Participation in power and sail boating is expected to increase by 12 percent during the same time period.

-&lt;sup>1 Ontario Population Projections Update, Spring 2018, Ontario Ministry of Finance
+1 Ontario Population Projections Update, Spring 2018, Ontario Ministry of Finance